 Get interested

 “To paraphrase Tolstoy, all happy language learners resemble each other.
 They develop a passion for the language they are learning.
-Each unhappy language learner, on the other hand, finds his or her own reason to be turned off.
-I got turned on to French flair long ago and my passion for French has stayed with me for over 50 years.”
+Each unhappy language learner finds their own reason to give up.”

 Accessing this kind of material is made possible thanks to the Internet.
 Whether you enjoy listening to French YouTubers, podcasts, or reading blogs, the amount of content you can find is endless.
 Francais Authentique and innerFrench are great resources.
 None of this existed during Kato Lomb’s time, nor when I was learning French 50 years or more ago.